squigjess/soundcloud-page-downloader/README.md

 SoundCloud Page Downloader
 ==========================

+# This project is temporarily dead until I see if I can update it to work with modern SoundCloud.

 Download a SoundCloud user's music.
 All of it.
 Also takes care of ID3 tagging the files for you.

 **Installation:**